 Electronic Health Records were used to identify and remind patients eligible for screening.
 Other useful resources included:

 In collaboration with Maine Medical Partners and the MaineHealth colorectal cancer screening quality improvement workgroups, Maine Medical Partners implemented a standardized workflow to streamline outreach efforts for screening.
-Since implementation in October 2016, Maine Medical Partners has increased screening rates over 5 percent--from 68.4 percent to 73.6 percent.
+Since implementation in October 2016, Maine Medical Partners has increased screening rates over 13 percent--from 68.4 percent to 77.7% percent as of January 2019.

 This workflow tool demonstrates the number of strategies used to identify and engage patients at each phase of the work flow.

 Using the workflow tool has allowed Maine Medical Partners to shift their focus to proactively identifying eligible patients and tailoring their messages and techniques to meet patient needs.
+The Population Health team is a crucial resource to provide dedicated time to Fecal Immunochemical Test (FIT) outreach, follow up and quality assurance.
 Some successful interventions include:

 Lincoln Medical Partners improved their workflow and optimized their Electronic Health Record system to identify and tailor outreach to patients who were not following screening recommendations.
 They also created a sub-flow chart called, "Incomplete Fecal Immunochemical Test (FIT ) Orders Protocol" outlining communication steps for follow-up with their patients.